Lutetium-Vanadium/Music-Flutter/README.md

 ### IOS

 The app was built with an android testing device and so it may no function fully as intended in ios.
-In general the UI will look and work the same, but special things like notifications may not.
-For example, android allows for notifications to show while the app is open, but for ios thats not true.
+In general the UI will look and work the same, but platform specific things like notifications may not.
+For example, android allows for notifications to show while the app is open, but for ios does not.